 In an oven-safe skillet, heat a bit of olive oil and sear the chicken on both sides until golden about 3 minutes per side.
 Then transfer the skillet to a preheated oven at 375°F and bake for 15–20 minutes, or until the internal temperature hits 165°F.

-Once out of the oven, let your cheesy garlic butter mushroom stuffed chicken rest for 5 minutes.
+Once out of the oven, let the chicken rest for 5 minutes.
 This helps the juices redistribute and keeps your filling from spilling out the moment you cut in.

 Garlic Parmesan Sauce & Expert Tips for Perfect Results